ibm-cloud-architecture/refarch-kc/docs/itg-tests/itgtests.md

 - Orders topic name: This could be specified within the integration tests kubernetes job yaml file under the variable **ITGTESTS_ORDERS_TOPIC** which defaults to `itg-orders`.

-- Order Command topic name: This could be specified within the integration tests kubernetes job yaml file under the variable **ITGTESTS_ORDER_COMMANDS_TOPIC** which defaults to `itg-orderCommands`.
+- Order Command topic name: This could be specified within the integration tests kubernetes job yaml file under the variable **ITGTESTS_ORDER_COMMANDS_TOPIC** which defaults to `itg-order-commands`.

 - Containers topic name: This could be specified within the integration tests kubernetes job yaml file under the variable **ITGTESTS_CONTAINERS_TOPIC** which defaults to `itg-containers`.

 - Kafka Environment: It should be either **OCP** or **IBMCLOUD** depending on where your IBM Event Streams instance is deployed onto.
 If it is deployed on premises in your OpenShift or Kubernetes cluster, then it `KAFKA_ENV` should be set to `OCP`.
 If you are using an IBM Event Streams instance in the IBM Cloud, then `KAFKA_ENV` should be set to `IBMCLOUD`.

   This is important as the **IBM Event Streams on-prem instances require a PEM certificate** for the Kafka libraries to successfully connect to it.
 So, if you are using IBM Event Streams on-prem in your OpenShift or Kubernetes cluster, you also have to:

   1. Uncomment the bottom part of the integration tests kubernetes job yaml file.
   2. Make sure you created the **eventstreams-pem-file** secret that will hold your IBM Event Streams PEM certificate, in step #1 of this pre-requisites section.